astropy/astropy/docs/io/ascii/read.rst

   # Note: NoHeader is already included in astropy.io.ascii for convenience.
   class NoHeaderHeader(BasicHeader):
-      '''Reader for table header without a header
+      '''reader_cls for table header without a header

       Set the start of header line number to `None`, which tells the basic reader there is no header line.